Written by Hannah Marchese

 Can collagen peptides help cellulite?

 Yes, collagen peptides can help cellulite.
 There have been a few clinical trials that give us information that shows a direct correlation between collagen peptides and cellulite specifically.
 In one clinical study, women who received collagen peptides daily for 6 months showed a decrease in cellulite compared to the placebo group, which stayed the same.
 This is very promising information that shows how collagen can truly change your body and help you achieve the results you want.
 The specific collagen peptides you need for your body depends on how much cellulite you have, and if you have any other skin issues you want to resolve.
 Collagen peptides are one of the more popular forms of collagen.
 They can sometimes be labeled as bioactive collagen peptides, collagen peptides, or hydrolyzed collagen, which is the same thing.
 This simply refers to how the collagen is broken down.
 When it is in peptide or hydrolyzed form, it means it has been broken down into very tiny particles, which are easily absorbable and digestible.
 The great thing about collagen is there are no known side effects.
 This means it is safe to try and see how it works for you.
 There are also more types of collagen besides collagen peptides.
 You can try different types and see what works best for you.
 We discuss collagen peptides and hydrolyzed collagen so much because they are typically regarded as the best types of collagen.
 This is because of what we mentioned previously: they are broken down more.
 This means you can see better results due to the fact that your body can actually absorb these particles.
 Collagen is helpful for so many varying issues beyond just our skin; you can try collagen peptides to help with tons of other health issues and improve your skin at the same time.
 A great way to incorporate collagen into your daily life is through supplements.
 To get your daily dose of collagen, you can try our Kalumi BEAUTYfood bars.
-They contain 12 grams of hydrolyzed marine collagen.
-They also contain sweet potato, which is a great source of vitamin A, as well as cocoa, which contains antioxidants and polyphenols.
+They contain 8 grams of hydrolyzed marine collagen and sweet potato, containing betacarotene- a precursor of vitamin A, as well as cocoa butter, which contains antioxidants and polyphenols.

 How do you quickly get rid of cellulite on your legs?